 More about Areas of Study for the US and Non-EU Visiting Students

 UCC offers a large selection of courses (called modules at UCC) across many majors.
 Exchange/Visiting students have access to a special set of modules designed specifically for them, and can also request access to the regular modules if they meet the prerequisites and there is availability.
-Browse available courses in the Book of Modules for Visiting Students
+Browse available courses in the Book of Modules for Visiting Students.
+IMPORTANT: Be sure to use this link and not the general book of modules on the UCC website.

 UCC Semester 1 = UMF fall semester; UCC Semester 2 = UMF spring semester